Barren Plateaus Beyond Observable Concentration: Introduction

-Although information scrambling has been discussed as a potential contributor to barren plateaus, a statistical framework that cleanly separates observable concentration from scrambling-driven internal information propagation remains missing.
-We provide such an analysis and identify regimes where scrambling alone yields gradient suppression even when the measured subsystem remains weakly entangled.
-We complement the theory with explicit constructions and numerical evidence. {In particular, we study a QCNN-inspired hierarchical circuit with linear depth and observe information-loss-induced barren plateaus in regimes where observable concentration is absent.}
+{In the correlated-layer setting, we analyze an echo-type circuit in which the backward block is the inverse of the forward block.
+This complementary example shows that information-scrambling-induced suppression of the correlation factor can yield BPs even when the observable statistics remain non-concentrated.} {We complement the theory with explicit constructions and numerical evidence.
+In particular, we study a QCNN-inspired hierarchical circuit with linear depth and observe information-loss-induced barren plateaus in regimes where observable concentration is absent.}